kylekrieg/Node-Red-Contesting-Dashboard/INSTALL.md

 ## Install Node Red

 One script to rule them all.
 Follow the instructions on this website on how to install Node Red on your Pi.
-Be sure to start the Node Red service per the instructions and you can get into the Node Red web interface for the first time.
+Be sure to start the Node Red service per the instructions.
+Make sure you can get into the Node Red web interface for the first time to verify Node Red is running correctly.

 [Node Red Raspberry Pi Install Script](https://nodered.org/docs/getting-started/raspberrypi)